wso2/ETAC/outlooks/blockchain4integration_outlook.md

 # Conclusions
-This paper evaluates blockchain for integration use cases using the Emerging Technology Analysis Canvas (ETAC), a framework for critically analyzing emerging technologies.
+This paper evaluates blockchain-based integration use cases using the Emerging Technology Analysis Canvas (ETAC), a framework for critically analyzing emerging technologies.

 We first identified 30-plus blockchain-based use cases for integration by brainstorming with practitioners.
 By studying those use cases, we identified six motivations for an organization to deploy blockchain in the context of integration.
 Those motivations are better collaboration, ensuring trust, preventing coercion, providing new features for customers, improving efficiency, and optimizing supply chains.